clemsos/writings/_quora/2015-02-15-How-is-watching-movies-or-dramas-a-good-way-to-improve-spoken-Chinese.md

 source: quora
 language: en
 title: |
-    Clément Renaud\'s answer to How is watching movies or dramas a good way to improve spoken Chinese? - Quora
+    How is watching movies or dramas a good way to improve spoken Chinese? - Quora
 ---